What is the Rapid Shelter Track?

 While you are in EA Family Shelter, you may need to request a Reasonable Accommodation for a disability.

-If you did not apply for EA Family Shelter online, you can also talk to your Case Manager about how you can request these services.
+If you did not apply for EA Family Shelter online, you can talk to your Case Manager about how you can request these services.

 Can I stay in the Rapid Shelter Track for longer than 30 business days?